Group Reports allow you to generate aggregated feedback across multiple subjects.

 - Use Group Reports to identify trends, not individual performance

-- Comparing results across projects or time periods
+- Compare results across projects or time periods

 How Group Reports Complement Subject Reports